GandaG/fomod-designer/docs/source/advanced.rst

-.. include:: <isotech.txt>

 Advanced Usage
 ==============

-For the advanced users and everyone who knows their way around a FOMOD installer.
+For the advanced users and everyone who knows their way around a *FOMOD* installer.
 In this section you'll find descriptions of the tags and nodes themselves - what they are, how to use them and examples when needed.

-There are no restrictions when using the ``Advanced View``, we trust that you know what you're doing.
+There are no restrictions when using the *Advanced View*, we trust that you know what you're doing.
-This is recommended for people who already know how to create/modify XML installers and are interested in speeding up their work or for users who want more customization options than the ``Basic View`` offers.
+This is recommended for people who already know how to create/modify XML installers and are interested in speeding up their work or for users who want more customization options than the *Basic View* offers.

 Advanced View
 +++++++++++++

-..
-Describe the advanced view and how to use it.
+The *Advanced View* can be divided in 4 parts: **Node Tree**, **Previews**, **Property Editor** and **Children Box**.
+All of these, with the exception of the **Previews**, can be moved around by the user.

+The **Node Tree**, by default situated on the left, contains all the nodes in the installer's two trees: the `Info`_ and the `Config`_ tree.
+You can right-click the tree to see all the actions available - some of these, like *Delete*, are not available for the root nodes.
+You can also traverse the tree with the arrow keys and use the Enter key or left-click to select the node, this will update the **Property Editor** and the **Children Box** (and the **Previews** in case that is enabled).

+The **Previews**, situated on the center, has two tabs: *GUI Preview* and *XML Preview*.
+The *GUI Preview* has a Mod Organizer-like interface that simulates the current `Install Step`_ - you can choose the options and the bottom half reflects the flags that would be set and/or the files that would be installed.
+The *XML Preview* has a preview of the XML code that that node and its children would output.

+The **Property Editor**, by default situated on the top right, contains all the editable properties for the currently selected node.
+You can find more information for each node's properties in the `FOMOD Bible`_.

+The **Children Box**, by default situated on the bottom right, contains all the available children to add to the currently selected node.
+Click on a child button here to add the corresponding node.

 Learn you a FOMOD For Great Good
 ++++++++++++++++++++++++++++++++

-This section contains the *FOMOD Bible* - a description of all the tags/nodes with examples.
+This section contains the `FOMOD Bible`_ - a description of all the tags/nodes with examples.
-This is not meant to be read from top to bottom but rather as a dictionary or a glossary - search for the tag/node you need more info for with the search box on the left sidebar.
+This is not meant to be read from top to bottom but rather as a dictionary or a glossary - search for the tag/node you need more info on with the search box on the left sidebar.

 Tag vs Node
 ...........

 A **Tag** is any item within an xml document.
-Within the FOMOD schema (the document that defines the rules for installer documents) all the allowed tags for FOMOD are defined.
+Within the *FOMOD* schema (the document that defines the rules for installer documents) all the allowed tags for FOMOD are defined.
 A tag has the format ``<tag/>`` or ``<tag>text goes here<tag/>`` if it contains text.

-Similarly, any item in the *FOMOD Designer*'s *Object Tree* is a **Node**.
+Similarly, any item in the *FOMOD Designer*'s *Node Tree* is a **Node**.
 Every node has a direct correspondence to a xml tag.
 These two terms are use interchangeably in the *FOMOD Bible*.

 Attribute vs Property
 .....................

 An **Attribute** is a way to customize a tag.
-These are also defined in the FOMOD schema and have the format:
+These are also defined in the *FOMOD* schema and have the format:
 ``<tag attribute="value"/>``.

 A **Property** is the attribute equivalent for nodes.
 They can be edited via the *Property Editor*.
 In the *Bible*